 Rock Waterman lives in Carmichael, California with his wife, Connie.
 He describes himself as a devout latter-day Saint with an obsessive interest in LDS history and theology.

-Rodric completed an undergraduate in psychology, a graduate in education, and currently pursues a graduate in public administration.
+Rodric completed an undergraduate in psychology and a graduate in education.
 His hobbies includes singing and writing--topics mostly about religion and politics, the two taboo conversational topics.
 He is married with seven children, six still living.
-The answer is yes, they are all with the same woman.
+The answer is yes, they are all with the same woman!
 He lives in Phoenix, AZ and is a member of The Church of Jesus Christ of Latter-day Saints.
-He served as a missionary for the church in the South Africa Cape Town Mission and currently works for Teletech Corp.
+He served as a missionary for the church in the South Africa Cape Town Mission.

 Russell Stevenson is an independent researcher who also moonlights as an instructor at Salt Lake Community College.
 He has been studying Mormon history online and in the archives for nearly twenty years.
 He learned his first lesson of historical analysis from his father: if you're going to drink water from a river, drink it from the source, not after all the cows have waded in it.